 - Longer-looking teeth and black triangles – Individuals experiencing gum recession often have a “toothy” smile.
 The length of the teeth is perfectly normal, but the gum tissue has been lost, making the teeth appear longer.
 Larger spaces between teeth can also result in “black triangles”

 - Bad breath, inflamed and bleeding gums – These symptoms are characteristic of gingivitis or periodontal disease.
 A bacterial infection causes the gums to recede from the teeth and may cause tooth loss if not treated promptly.

 Receding gums treatment

-As soon as you notice any abnormalities with your gums, be they swollen or bleeding, you should get in touch with Pure Periodontics for a consultation they will instruct you on the best course of action, tailoring your receding gum treatment to exactly what you need.
+As soon as you notice any abnormalities with your gums, you should get in touch with Pure Periodontics for a consultation.
+They can advise you on the best course of action, tailoring your receding gum treatment to your individual needs.

 How to stop receding gums

-When it comes to treating receding gums, the only thing better than treatment is prevention, so as long as you take care of your gums, you greatly reduce the chances of suffering from sensitive gums.
+When it comes to treating receding gums, the only thing better than treatment is prevention, so as long as you take care of your gums, you greatly reduce the chances of suffering from receding gums.
 Many are misled into believing that it’s just a consequence of growing older, but this isn’t necessarily the case.
-Following these simple steps would definitely aid the avoidance of such problems:
+Following these simple steps can help to avoid recession:

 - Cutting back on bad habits, like smoking for example, as this makes it harder for the gum tissue to repair itself.

-- Ensuring you maintain a routine of oral hygiene, including brushing and flossing on a daily basis.
+- Ensuring you maintain a effective oral hygiene, including brushing and cleaning between the teeth on a daily basis.
 An unclean mouth makes it much easier for gum recession to develop because of the build up between the teeth.

-- Regular cleanings with your dentist to eradicate any plaque buildup as well as monitoring the current state of your gums.
+- Regular cleanings with your dental team to eradicate any plaque buildup as well as monitoring the current state of your gums.